jepstein-eagle/adaptable/packages/adaptable/readme/functions/calculated-column-function.md

 - List of all the available functions as buttons or in a dropdown so they are immediately applied in the Editor

-- Output example of the Expression using data from the first row of the Grid
+- Dispaly the return value of the Expression (using data from the first row of the Grid)

-- Support / Help for each available function
+- Context sensitive Support / Help for each available function

 ## Expression Syntax